SyncholisticMG/gh/chapter5/workspace.md

 Not all acts of transhumanism are bad but many are ignorant to the greater effect.
 We don’t need implants to have remote observation technology we can all do it through clothing that we can put on and take off.
 There is of course always the choice for people to opt into having an implant without legal enforcement.
-The clothes that we are wearing now are a part of technology that impact on our interaction with people and the environment.
+The clothes that we're wearing now are a part of technology that impact on our interaction with people and the environment.
 A lot of offworlders have polymorphic clothing.
 They get one set of clothing which can be self-clearing, self-updating,